How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 Common mistakes that cost UK eBay sellers real money

 1. Thinking "reported to HMRC" means "owe tax".
-The £1,707 / 30-transactions threshold triggers reporting, not tax.
+The statutory €2,000 / 30-transaction rule, implemented by eBay in 2026 as £1,707 or more / 30 or more transactions, triggers platform reporting, not tax.
 You can be reported and owe nothing (selling personal items).
 You can owe tax without being reported (under-threshold trading).

 2. Stacking trading allowance + expenses.
 You can't claim the £1,000 trading allowance and deduct actual expenses.
 It's one or the other, whichever leaves you with the lower taxable profit.
 Most blogs get this wrong.